K-12 State Accreditation

 An "improvement plan" is a written document developed by the school district, based on local data.
 An improvement plan sets forth policies, processes, practices, and strategies that are grounded in research and will lead to continuous improvement of student learning.
 The plan identifies a challenging set of goals and sets forth actions that will be taken to achieve the goals.
 It specifies the responsibilities of the school district and its schools.
 The plan includes periodic benchmarks, measurement processes, and evaluation protocols.
 An improvement plan must be approved by the school board and, after adoption, becomes an official district document.
 An improvement plan is subject to annual review.

-A district or school may choose a format that best suits the community, provided it contains all elements.DOE-approved formats include:
+A district or school may choose a format that best suits the community, provided it contains at a minimum, all components found in the state template: https://doe.sd.gov/oatq/documents/SchImpCrt.pdf.DOE-approved formats include:

 - Association of Christian Schools International